Celebrate 60 Joyful Years at Sugarbush Ski Resort Vermont

 Where to Stay

 From the moment you pull up to Sugarbush Inn off Sugarbush Access Road you just can’t help but feel at home.
 Sugarbush Inn is the kind of warm, friendly old New England style inn that will remind you of the movie White Christmas.
 Welcoming lobby, warm fireplaces, and cheery people like Donna staffing the front desk.
-My younger daughter could have spent hours chatting with Donna because she was that friendly.
+My younger teen could have spent hours chatting with Donna because she was that friendly.

 Sugarbush Then and Now Photos